Claim: The first three digits of a bar code indicate a product's country of origin.

 628 ~ Saudi-Arabien

 Please spread this to everyone

-Origins: In the wake of 2008 product scares involving melamine-tainted pet foods, lead-tainted toys, and melamine-tainted milk products, all originating in China, consumers have understandably become more apprehensive about the places of origin of the products they buy.
-The item reproduced above is a reflection of those fears, a message that purportedly provides
+Origins: In the wake of 2008 product scares involving melamine-tainted pet foods, lead-tainted toys, and melamine-tainted milk products, all originating in China, consumers in the U.S. understandably became more apprehensive about the places of origin of the products they were purchasing.
+However, many found themselves frustrated in their efforts to be more selective buyers because The item reproduced above is a reflection of those fears, a message that purportedly provides

-For example, if a Mexican company imported fruit from Guatemala, then packed and shipped that fruit to the United States, the country code portion of the final product's bar code would likely indicate an origin of Mexico rather than Guatemala.
 It may be the case that in some parts of the world there is a fair degree of correlation between assignment of bar codes and product origins (i.e., in some countries the preponderance of bar code assignments may apply to domestic products), but for surefire product origin identification consumers must rely upon other methods.
-In determining the country of origin of a product sold in the U.S., consumers should still look for "Made in [country name]" labels on the packaging.
+In determining the country of origin of a product sold in the U.S., consumers often still have to rely on the standard method of looking for "Made in [country name]" labels on the packaging.